 If you’re planning on visiting during the summer months, I highly recommend making reservations several months in advance for the campsites that require reservations.
 They are usually booked months in advance, especially for summer weekends.

-The best campsite for the Hurricane Ridge area is Heart o’ Hills Campground (FCFS), though you could also camp at Fairholme Campground on Lake Crescent (FCFS).
+The best campsite for the Hurricane Ridge area is Heart o’ Hills Campground (FCFS), though you could also camp at Fairholme Campground on Lake Crescent (reservations).

 If you want to be closer to the Hoh Rainforest, look at Hoh Campground.
 I don’t think it’s worth camping out there unless you’re planning on tackling a backpacking trip up the Hoh River.
 Instead, I’d camp at Mora and make the hour-long journey to the rainforest as a morning trip on your way down the coast.

-Day 2: Lake Crescent & Sol Duc Falls
+- Day 1: Hurricane Ridge, Lake Crescent, and Sol Duc Falls

 Here’s a map of where your trip will take you!